Vz0n/NekoFetcher/README.md

 ## License information

-This plugins is licensed under the GPLv3 license, please read [LICENSE](https://github.com/Vz0n/NekoFetcher/LICENSE) for more information.
+This plugin is licensed under the GPLv3 license, please read [LICENSE](https://github.com/Vz0n/NekoFetcher/LICENSE) for more information.

 Copyright © 2024 Vz0n.
 All rights reserved.